 Where we have our emergency fund parked

 I realize that deciding to have a large amount of emergency fund, I am trading the opportunity for it to grow.
 So we have our emergency fund in different levels of liquidity.
 We have a couple of hundred dollars in cash, a few more hundred in a checking account that we could take out as long as the ATMs are working.
 The rest of it, we have it in a Ally Bank Sub account (check out the Online Savings page for current interest rates of various online savings accounts).
-You can also have this in a rewards checking account.
+You can also have this in a rewards checking account or other high interest savings account like American Express or Capital One 360.

 Recently we decided to up our emergency fund to 8 months expenses for personal reasons.
 Instead of keeping this in a savings account, I decided to open a ROTH IRA to keep our additional emergency fund.
 Hopefully, we won’t have to touch this and it will be waiting for us when we retire, but if needed it is there to keep us afloat during those rainy days.